Blase Cupich: Bishop of Spokane

 It's not the charter that's the problem.
 It seems to me to be whether or not the people are using the charter as a reference point appropriately. ...
 We consider the charter to have an iconic status.
 We believe the decisions we made in 2002 were significant.
 They involved not only a change in practice and policy, but I think culture as well, and so we are going to be reluctant to back off this commitment in any way to make any changes.

 Over the course of three months in 2011, Cupich published "The New Roman Missal: A Time of Renewal", a historical overview on liturgical renewal to introduce the new English translation of the Roman Missal.
 He wrote favorably of moving from an ad orientem to a versus populum direction of the priest in the mass; he lamented those who did not accept the changes of the post-Vatican II Roman Missal; he wrote favorably about receiving the eucharist under both species and mass in the vernacular, non-Western inculturation into the liturgy, lay participation in the liturgy as a litmus test of active participation, and the simplification of rubrics.

 In April 2012, Cupich supported the decision of Gonzaga University to invite Anglican Bishop Desmond Tutu to speak at its graduation ceremonies and receive an honorary degree.
-The Cardinal Newman Society and anti-abortion activists were protesting Tutu's appearance at Gonzaga.
+The Cardinal Newman Society and anti-abortion activists protested Tutu's appearance at Gonzaga.

 Cupich in 2014 allowed Catholic Charities employees in the diocese to help people register for health care insurance under the 2010 Affordable Care Act, in contrast to most other bishops.
 He said:

 We consider health care a basic human right and we believe that people should have access to affordable health care in order to live a full life.
 We want to make sure that people who do not have ready access to affordable care do.
 This is a program that does allow this to take place.